 Major in Classics:

 The major in Classics offers four tracks, which are Greek, Latin, classics, and classical civilization.
 Only classes passed with a C– or better may be applied to the classics major.
-One course must yield a seminar paper (see Seminar Paper) of at least 4000 words.
+One course must yield a seminar paper (see Seminar Paper).

 The classics track requires: (1) six courses in Greek and Latin numbered 2101 or above; (2) either CLASS 2675 /HIST 2650 or CLASS 2689 /HIST 2689 , (3) CLASS 2801 or CLASS 2802 , and (4) one further course in a related subject, selected in consultation with the student’s departmental advisor (see Related Subjects).
 Classics majors are required to take a minimum of two 3000-level courses (of 3 or more credits each) in one language and one 3000-level course (of 3 or more credits) in the other.
 See below for seminar paper requirement.

 Students who are considering graduate study in classics are strongly advised to complete the classics major.